Geborgen/nordic-souls/FAQ.md

 **A:** You must be sneaking to steal items.
 You can configure this in the `Better Third Person Selection` MCM.

-## Q: Why is the QuickLoot menu not showing up?

-**A:** If a container has a large amount of items, the QuickLoot menu will no longer appear, in order to prevent crashing.

-## Q: Why are dragons/other large creatures invisible?

-**A:** If this bothers you, go to `SSEDisplayTweaks.ini`, find `DisableActorFade=false` and set it to `true`.

 ## Q: Why does this quest not start?

 **A:** There are likely different starting requirements.
 Please refer to [this](https://github.com/Geborgen/nordic-souls/blob/main/QUESTCHANGES.md) document.